OpenRailAssociation/technical-committee/project_proposals/dac-migration-dss.md

 not decided - GNU (some variant) or Apache 2.0

-## What other licenses does the project use, e.g. for included 3rd party code?
+## What other licenses does the project use, e.g., for included 3rd party code?
 None up to now.
-However, public APIs of proprietary software (e.g. commercial solvers such as gurobi) will probably be used.
+However, public APIs of proprietary software (e.g., commercial solvers such as gurobi) will probably be used.

 ## Are any trademarks associated with the project?